Shortcut: Get hold of the customer persona profiling template here

-Marketing – by our definition – includes every touch-point with your customer.
+Marketing includes every touch-point with your customer.
 Why?
 Because every touch-point leaves an impression of your brand and your business on that customer, which directly impacts whether they will return and what they might tell others about you.
 If you are not thinking about the impression you are creating across the multiple touch-points, a customer’s experience starts to become inconsistent and fragmented.
 By contrast, get it right and you can gain customer loyalty, even when there are cheaper alternatives or bigger brands on the market.

 When we talk about marketing, we’re not just referring to advertising and PR campaigns (sometimes fondly termed the ‘fluffy stuff’ of marketing).
 Marketing touch-points include your prices and promotions; your sales people; your customer service team; even your reputation as a place to work.
 This means your finance director, sales director, ops director, HR manager – in fact the whole board or senior team – need to be part of your approach to marketing now.

-Thinking as a customer, we can all name times when a business has really got it right – creating a great customer experience end-to-end.
+Thinking as a customer, we can all talk about times when a business has really got it right – creating a great customer experience end-to-end.
 More often than not it feels like someone has taken ownership and really cares about creating a great experience.
 This doesn’t just happen.
 Business leaders need to identify what is of value to their customer, what a great experience means for them, and then make it happen.
 This is far from easy.
 I’ve been in enough big corporations to see how the distance grows between those making the decisions and those on the front line interacting with customers.
 Prices are put up beyond customer value, call centres are outsourced offshore; inch by inch we can all lose sight of the all-important customer.

 The thing is, a small number of large businesses are pioneering the way and driving up our expectations as customers with great and memorable customer experiences.
 Zappos is becoming a famous example, Dell turned their customer service around to make it a core part of their USP, and the likes of Natwest have built their competitive advantage around having local branches that customers can actually call.